janarosmonaliev/github-globe/README.md

 ## [Live demo](https://janarosmonaliev.github.io/github-globe/)

+All my attended/cancelled flights (2019-2020) are displayed on the globe.
+If you try to follow one arc, that would be the sequence of my travel destinatons.
+Red arcs are cancelled flights.

 ## Documentation

 Please visit [three-globe](https://github.com/vasturiano/three-globe) for detailed documentation if you want to edit the `Globe` object to add data visualization.
 Speaking of the Glow, `three-globe` does not let you access the glow mesh object yet, so the default glow was turned off and a separate `three-glow-mesh` is added to the scene instead.